ShaddGallegos/RHTI/README.md

 ![Red Hat Management](./PNG/Red_Hat_Management.png)

 The key to success is always in the planning!
-The venn diagram below depicts the primary functions between tools and the overlap between to help you decide where you would like to situate the functions, and assist in integrating the tools within your IT environment(s)
+The Venn diagram below depicts the primary functions between tools and the overlap between to help you decide where you would like to situate the functions, and assist in integrating the tools within your IT environment(s)
 ## Satellite:
 The easiest way to manage your Red Hat infrastructure for efficient and compliant IT operations.
 Establish trusted content repos and processes that help you build a standards-based, secure Red Hat environment.
 ## Ansible Tower: